 Fig. 1 | Phenotypic response to heterotrophic starvation in Aiptasia.
 (A) Representative photos illustrating the phenotype of animals that were regularly fed (left) or reared for one year without heterotrophic food sources (right).
 (B) Holobiont biomass expressed as dry weight of fed and starved Aiptasia.
 (C) Protein content of the host tissue per holobiont biomass of fed and starved Aiptasia.
 (D) Algal symbiont density per holobiont biomass of fed and starved Aiptasia.
+Three Aiptasia replicates were analyzed for each treatment.
 Asterisks indicate significant effects between treatments (*p < 0.05).

 Enhanced photosynthetic performance of algal symbionts sustains host metabolism during heterotrophic starvation

+SEM images of tentacle sections confirmed that Aiptasia from both treatments hosted algal symbionts in their gastrodermal tissue.
+However, gastrodermal cells from starved Aiptasia appeared to contain a higher density of lipid bodies than those of their regular fed counterparts (Fig. 2A,B, Fig. S1).
+Likewise, algal symbionts from starved Aiptasia appeared to have a higher lipid content in their cells than those from regularly fed Aiptasia, albeit this trend was less clear than in the host tissue (Fig. S1).